 AMPC levies are used to invest in projects that increase processing efficiency, improve workplace safety, and maximise the amount of saleable products harvested from each carcase.
 (These projects do not use producer levies.)

 Project examples are available on the AMPC website.

 Livestock exporters’ levy

-LiveCorp and MLA deliver the joint Livestock Export Program (LEP).
-The LEP delivers animal welfare improvements in Australia and overseas markets through funding programs in:
+LiveCorp and MLA deliver the joint Livestock Export Program.
+This program delivers animal welfare improvements in Australia and overseas markets through funding programs in:

-Other project examples can be found on the LiveCorp website.
+Project examples are available on the LiveCorp website.